 “Every dog,” the 18th-century satirist Jonathan Swift once said, “must have its day.”
 I think of this famous aphorism as we paddle under a glorious cobalt summer sky to the rhythm of the current and our whims, gliding beneath low-slung branches and past drifts of purple loosestrife.
 Maggie and Truman trot along shore as we portage around rapids, and flush frogs out of the shallows while Brian fishes the riffles.
 After a few casts and no strikes, we whistle for the dogs and move on.

 Let’s face it—water is never-never land for many dogs.
 Our Labs would take “just one more” swim all day if we let them.
-That’s why a lifejacket is essential, even for bona fide water dogs, as they can be affected by fast river currents, cold water, or a disorienting fall out of a capsized canoe.
+That’s why a lifejacket is essential, even for bona fide water dogs, as they can be affected by fast river currents, water intoxication, cold water, or a disorienting fall out of a capsized canoe.
 Doggie personal flotation devices (Ruff Wear makes a great one called a K-9 Float Coat) provide security for puppies, seniors and timid swimmers; they also keep wet dogs warm after a swim, or cool by trapping moisture and blocking the sun.